pbelokon/fragments/README.md

 - "cross-env" allows overriding of the defaults environment variable "LOG_LEVEL" to debug
 - Instead of using "curl.exe" command is a direct replacement of "curl" command
 - To hit the server with curl use this "curl.exe -i localhost:8080"
+- Auto Attach Debugger: onlyWithFlag - Only processes launched with the --inspect or --inspect-brk flag will be debugged.